jaypkay90/friends_webapp/README.md

 ```

 Below the grid with the game statistics, a device-responsive grid with the 12 memory cards is displayed.
 The cards are all turned face-down initially (meaning: The value of the key "back", which is a link to a picture, of every dictionary is shown).
 The whole game is programmed with JavaScript.
 First, and eventListener is added to every card.
 The user is than able to turn over two different cards.
 He can't turn over the same card twice.
 After two cards were turned over, a function called "check_match()" is being called to check if the user found two matching cards or not.
-If he did, the border of these two cards turns green for a few moments and the timer and move variables are reset back to 0.
+If he did, the borders of these two cards turn green for a few moments and the timer and move variables are reset back to 0.
 The user now has access to the gameboard again and is able to click on the next two cards.
 If the user found no match, the cards will be turned facedown again and the user is than able to select two new cards.

 Another similarity in terms of style and usability of the different games within the app is the process that the user is led through at the end of a game.
 Once the game ends (In the memory game that means specifically: Once the user found all matches), a function called "end_game()" is executed.
 A modal pops up on the screen, which shows how many times the user has to play the game to win the next badge.
 Once the user closes that modal, another modal pops up.
 This modal shows the user's score.
 If the user scored a new highscore, a picture and a short texts "congratualte" him for his achievement.
 Integrated into this second modal is a hidden form with two fields.
 The values of these two fields ("score" and "timesPlayed") are "filled out" by JavaScript.
 Once the user closes the modal, the data is submitted to the route of the game via POST and than stored in a database.